Al Anbar Governorate

 Al Anbar Governorate (محافظة الأنبار; muḥāfaẓat al-’Anbār), or Anbar Province, is the largest governorate in Iraq by area.
 Encompassing much of the country's western territory, it shares borders with Syria, Jordan, and Saudi Arabia.
-The population is mostly Sunni Muslims.
-The provincial capital is Ramadi; other important cities include Fallujah and Al-Qa'im.
+The population is mostly Sunni Arabs.
+The provincial capital is Ramadi; other important cities include Fallujah, Al-Qa'im and Haditha.

 The governorate was known as Ramadi up to 1976 when it was renamed Al Anbar Province, and it was known as Dulaim before 1962.
-A large majority of the inhabitants of the province are Sunni Muslims and most belong to the Arab Dulaim tribe, all of which speak Arabic.
+A large majority of the inhabitants of the province are Arab Sunni Muslims and most belong to the Dulaim tribe.

+Al-Anbar Governorate, holding many Sunni previous supporters of Saddam Hussein, was a major center of the primarily Sunni, Islamist and Ba'athist-affiliated Iraqi insurgency, being the place of the battles in Fallujah and Ramadi.

 In early 2014, the Islamic State, with the assistance of some local Sunni militias, launched a successful campaign to seize control of the province from the Iraqi government.
-Numerous offensive actions were undertaken by the Iraqi government, with the assistance of local Sunni tribes to remove ISIL's occupation of the province, especially in the Anbar campaign (2015–16), the Western Anbar offensive (September 2017) and the 2017 Western Iraq campaign.
+Numerous offensive actions were undertaken by the Iraqi government, with the assistance of local Sunni tribes to remove IS's occupation of the province, especially in the Anbar campaign (2015–16), the Western Anbar offensive (September 2017) and the 2017 Western Iraq campaign.
 The area was effectively recaptured by the end of 2017 and has been at peace since then.

 Etymology

 The name of the governorate in Persian language means "warehouse" or "silo".
 This was the last stop/warehouses on the old Silk Road toward Syria.
 The name is pre-Islamic.
 The name of the governorate is taken over from a historic city that was originally located on its territory and whose ruins can still be seen 5 km northwest of Fallujah near the city of Saqlawiyah today.
-This city of Anbār or Peroz-Shapur was founded in the 3rd century by the Muntherids, and was before the Arab conquest in 634, the second-largest city of Iraq.
+This city of Anbār or Peroz-Shapur was founded in the 3rd century by the Muntherids and was, before the Arab conquest in 634, the second-largest city of Iraq.
 It was abandoned after the Mongol invasion in the 14th century.
 A pseudo-authentication is offered by proposing that the name is Arabic and stands for "granaries" in Arabic, further proposing the word Anbar (أنبار) to be the plural of Nbr (نبر) which meaning "grains".
 The name was already in use in Pre-Islamic times during the Sasanian rule over Iraq, long before Arabic replaced Aramaic as the main language of Iraq.

 Dulaim is the old name of the governorate due to the Dulaim tribe inhabiting the region.
 It was also called Liwa Al-Dulaim (لواء الدليم) in the Ottoman period and Sanjak Al-Dulaim in the seventeenth century.